Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-// Detective Role Shop Sync (Server or round must be restarted for changes to take effect) ttt_paladin_shop_sync                       0       // Whether Paladins should have all weapons that vanilla detectives have in their weapon shop
+// Detective Role Shop Sync (Server or round must be restarted for changes to take effect) ttt_paladin_shop_sync                       0       // Whether Paladins should have all weapons that vanilla detectives have in their weapon shop ttt_tracker_shop_sync                       0       // Whether Trackers should have all weapons that vanilla detectives have in their weapon shop

 // ----------------------------------------